Projects & Progress We Fund

 University of Nebraska Medical Center Childhood Brain Tumor Program

 Together with the Nebraska legislature, Team Jack has committed $3 million to the development of a childhood brain tumor program at UNMC’s Fred & Pamela Buffett Cancer Center.
 With the passing of LB 110 in 2015, public and private resources are continuously being raised to attract brain tumor experts to Nebraska and build a comprehensive program.
 The specialized treatment of pediatric brain tumors requires diagnosis and treatment recommendations from physicians who have developed brain tumor treatment as an area of sub-specialty.

-Power5 Pediatric Brain Tumor Initiative
+Power5 Childhood Brain Tumor Initiative